inUtil-info/node-red-contrib-whin/README.md

 The reloaded version of whin will be node-red friendly, and will include a lot of new features; it will still be done by tinkers for tinkers.
 So stay tunned.

+## Summary
+Node-red nodes that allow users to keep a 2-way Whatsapp communication with one's mobile.
+The package includes three nodes:
+- whin-send, to send out whatsapp texts from your NR flows to your whatsapp number.
+- whin-receive, to inject whatsapp texts from within whatsapp into node-red flows.
+- whin-confirm, think of it as a confirmation gate; when used in the middle of a flow, you can request permission to proceed the execution of the flow.

 ## Install: